Fall prevention: Medication management

+Certain medications can increase fall risk factors for people.
 The aim of medical management is to identify factors that can contribute to falls and fracture risk such as osteoporosis, multiple medications, balance and gait problems, loss of vision and a history of falls.

-Beers Criteria is a list of medications that are potentially inappropriate for use in the elderly and some of them increase the risk of falls.
+The Beers Criteria is a list of medications that are potentially inappropriate for use in the elderly and some of them increase the risk of falls.